 Mercyhurst is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence.
-Please refer to the Title IX - Sexual Respect button on the HUB for more information.
-If you would like to file a sexual misconduct complaint, please contact Mercyhurst Title IX Coordinator Alice Agnew, 311 Egan Hall, aagnew@mercyhurst.edu, 814-824-2362.
-Please be aware that in compliance with Title IX educators must report incidents of sexual assault/harassment, stalking, and domestic/dating violence.
-If you disclose any of these situations in class, in papers, or to me personally, I am required to report it to the Title IX Coordinator (or any of the Deputy Title IX Coordinators).
+Please refer to the HUB https://lakersmercyhurst.sharepoint.com/sites/StudentsHub and select the Resources tab, then Title IX - Sexual Respect from the dropdown for more information.
+If you would like to file a sexual misconduct complaint, please contact Dr. Laura Zirkle, Interim Title IX Coordinator and VP for Student Life, titleix@mercyhurst.edu, 814-824-2362, Egan Hall 314.
+Please be aware that in compliance with Title IX, educators must report incidents of sexual assault/harassment, stalking, and domestic/dating violence.
+If you disclose any of these situations in class, in papers, or to me personally, I am required to report it to